13 Ways To Actually Build Confidence In Yourself, From Experts

 While most of us are born with a healthy level of confidence, life throws us challenges that can derail our sense of confidence.
 However, reclaiming that self-confidence is possible and worth every effort for living a more fulfilling life.

-Stephanie Catahan is a health coach, community leader, and writer.
-With a psychology degree from University of California, Berkeley and trained at Duke Integrative Medicine, she applies a holistic lens to wellness and works with clients on their mindsets to prevent burnout.
-As a community leader, her work is intersectional, guiding clients through the many layers of their life’s context to reach their own version of ultimate well-being.
-She has experience building wellness initiatives for employee resources groups at companies like Google.
+Stephanie Catahan is a health coach and writer.
+With a psychology degree from University of California, Berkeley and trained at Duke Integrative Medicine and iPEC, she applies a holistic lens to her wellness writing.
+She also has experience building corporate wellness initiatives for employee resources groups at companies like Google, encouraging members to build sustainable health strategies to prevent burnout.